NetComposer/nksip/doc/advanced/runtime_configuration.md

 ### Calls config

-Each time a new call process is started, NkSIP copies three values in the process registry: the current _log level_, the _user name_ of the application and the _call-id_.
+Each time a new call process is started, NkSIP copies three values in the process registry: the current _log level_, the application and the _call-id_.
 These values are read-only and only used to speed the logging process.